By: Sawyer Smith

 Andy Thunell, trip facilitator, kayak instructor, and Desolation Canyon enthusiast, didn’t always have a passion for water sports.
 In fact, he discovered his love of being on the water after a devastating knee injury cut his high school soccer career short.

 “At the time, soccer was a huge part of my life,” he told me.
-“And so when I found out I wouldn’t be able to continue playing, it was one of the most difficult things I’ve had to go through.
+“And so when I found out I couldn’t continue playing, it was one of the most difficult things I’ve had to go through.
 My friend group and early high school experience revolved around a sport I couldn’t continue to participate in, and I found myself in a pretty dark place.”

 Rapid Progression Kayak School- Sharing the Love

 Andy didn’t want kayaking to be just another hobby, however, he wanted to share his expertise and his love of the sport with others.
-So, in 2009, Andy, along with some of his paddling buddies, founded Rapid Progression Kayak School.
+So, in 2009, Andy and some of his paddling buddies founded Rapid Progression Kayak School.
 They began sharing their knowledge and passion for kayaking through classes offered all along the Wasatch Front—from Logan to Salt Lake.
 As of today, the school is still going strong, and its curriculum continues to grow!